example42/puppet-tp/tinydata.md

 The last file contains general defaults for every application.

 Note that even if we use a file called ```hiera.yaml``` to configure the lookup hierarchy for each application, Tiny Puppet DOES NOT currently use Hiera for any of its lookups, it used a custom function called [tp_lookup](https://github.com/example42/puppet-tp/blob/master/lib/puppet/parser/functions/tp_lookup.rb).
-The behaviour is similar even if Hiera is much more complete, for example we can interpolate variables in tinydata.
+The behavior is similar even if Hiera has other use cases and is much more complete, for example we can't interpolate variables in tinydata.

 ## Using custom data